Generally, when you install a graphics card on your PC, the HDMI port on the motherboard gets disabled.

-For some it may say “Enable Multi-GPU Support” for others it may say “Enable iGPU” etc.
+For some, it may say “Enable Multi-GPU Support,” for others, it may say “Enable iGPU,” etc.

 Step 3: Save and Reset

 Save the settings in the BIOS and restart your PC.
-Your BIOS should have a dedicated KEY for “Save and Restart/Reset”.
+Your BIOS should have a dedicated KEY for “Save and Restart/Reset.”

 Step 4: Plug in Your Monitor to the Motherboard HDMI Port

-Now things should be quite smooth going.
+Now things should be pretty smooth going.

 Step 5: Go to “Display Settings” on Windows to Customize the Settings for Multi-Monitor Display